Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Your nervous system co-regulates with the nervous systems around you.
 Being around people who are in Green physically shifts your state.
 This is polyvagal theory in practice — social engagement activates the ventral vagal system.

-Hours alone in Yellow or Purple with no co-regulation keeps you there.
+Hours alone in activation or freeze with no co-regulation keeps you there.
 This is why isolation amplifies burnout — it's not just psychological, it's physiological.

 You don't need a huge community.
 You need: